-This page lists the top websites, apps, and Facebook pages for dispersed camping and boondocking, along with other websites that provide more general information about official campgrounds and federal agencies like the U.S. Forest Service (national forests) and the Bureau of Land Management.
+This page lists the top dispersed camping/boondocking apps, websites, and Facebook pages, along with other websites that provide more general information about official campgrounds and federal agencies like the U.S. Forest Service (national forests) and the Bureau of Land Management — all updated for 2024.

 (Also see my detailed dispersed camping and boondocking checklist of what to take.)